Poland - Country Commercial Guide

 There are no barriers to conducting electronic commerce activities in Poland, but American companies should consider the EU’s strict personal data protection regulations and tax issues.
 Polish regulations are based on the European Union e-commerce rules.

 The VAT e-commerce package for online sales of goods and services entered into force on July 1, 2021, tightening the tax system.
 It eliminated the VAT and custom duty exemption for shipments valued below €22 and introduced the Import One Stop Shop (IOSS) procedure for processing VAT payments for packages not exceeding €150 in value.
-Non-EU sellers, including e-commerce platform acting as intermediaries, are now responsible for collecting VAT and reporting it to EU authorities.
+Non-EU sellers, including e-commerce platforms acting as intermediaries, are now responsible for collecting VAT and reporting it to EU authorities.
 This can be done by the established entity in the EU or through appointing a representative responsible for VAT processing in any EU country.
-For sales exceeding €10,000 s to non-VAT registered EU buyers, the seller must collect VAT for all deliveries to EU countries.
+For sales exceeding €10,000 to non-VAT registered EU buyers, the seller must collect VAT for all deliveries to EU countries.

 Local eCommerce Business Service Provider Ecosystem

-There were 53,000 registered e-commerce stores in 2021; this number is expected to reach 55,000 in 2022.
-Interestingly, in the first half of 2022, 19.6K businesses registered e-commerce as additional activity to their core business, while 120,000 did so in 2021.
-The majority of new-to-e-commerce businesses were retail shops, especially grocery stores.
+There were 53,000 registered e-commerce stores in 2021 and about 55,000 in 2022 in Poland.
+During the first half of 2022, 19.6K businesses registered e-commerce as additional activity to their core business, while 120,000 did so in 2021.
+Most new-to-e-commerce businesses were retail shops, especially grocery stores.
 There are a total of 250,000 businesses selling online.

 The trend to establish omnichannel rapidly accelerated during the pandemic in an attempt to gain customer loyalty.
-A common practice is to combine sales thru online stores, marketplaces, and on social media, especially Facebook, Instagram and TikTok with brick-and-mortar operations which increasingly perform the role of showrooms.
+A common practice is to combine sales through online stores, marketplaces, and on social media, especially Facebook, Instagram, and TikTok with brick-and-mortar operations which increasingly perform the role of showrooms.
 E-commerce providers constantly enhance customer service, developing a personalized approach to customers, often with the use of AI solutions, and focus on improving and streamlining product delivery options.

 In general, smaller e-commerce platforms in Poland are eager to work with foreign suppliers and sell their products online.
 Nevertheless, many limit their suppliers to European sources, especially after the new e-commerce rules were introduced on July 1, 2021.
 Small companies have limited experience in dealing with suppliers from the United States and usually provide limited logistic support, if any.